persunde/persunde.github.io/_posts/How to create a free static website with Github Pages.md

 Also if you use Gitlab, they also have a similar service called Gitlab Pages.

+#### NOTE:
-**NOTE** There is one thing you need to know before you continue.
+There is one thing you need to know before you continue.
 Your website has to be made up of **only static  files with no server side logic**.
-This works well, for things like blogs, Single Page Applications or simple webpages for small companies and restaurants.
-Github Pages does not allow you to use your own backend code for this.
+This works well, for things like blogs, Single Page Applications (SPA) or simple webpages for small companies and restaurants.
+Github Pages does not allow you to use your own backend code, only server static files.

 ## Steps
 1. Create a Gihub account if you dont already have one